Spain Proposes Lowering the Legal Alcohol Limit

 The V16 light is already widely available.

-You can source the three indicated in the section above by following the weblinks provided there.
+You can source the three indicated in the section above by following the weblinks provided but the DGT has published a list of V-16 homologated products.
 Alternatively, you can purchase products from carrefour or Amazon for example.
 Again remember to opt for the “connected” models to avoid them being obsolete by 2026.

 Can you overtake on the right in Spain?